thanhqtran/thanhqtran.github.io/research.md

 (5) Old-Age Security in an Aging Economy (with [Van-Quy Nguyen](https://sites.google.com/view/vanquy93/))

 (6) What Drives Business Cycles in Vietnam?
-Evidence from an Estimated SOE DSGE Model.
+Evidence from an Estimated SOE DSGE Model (with [Van-Quy Nguyen](https://sites.google.com/view/vanquy93/))

 ## Conferences